 The W. Szafer Institute of Botany of the Polish Academy of Sciences represents the field of natural sciences and discipline of biological sciences.
 Currently, it conducts research in the following areas: 1) molecular biogeography and systematics; 2) evolution and organismal interactions; 3) functional and evolutionary ecology; 4) palaeobotany and palaeoenvironment.

 During nearly 70 years of its history, the W. Szafer Institute of Botany of the Polish Academy of Sciences has gained wide recognition among Polish scientific institutions engaged in research work in the classical botanical disciplines.
 Currently, with its staff of 45 researchers, the Institute is a modern institution, conducting interdisciplinary studies of vascular plants, bryophytes, algae, fungi (including lichens) and protista, in cooperation with foreign partners.
 Our researchers are strongly interested in ecological phenomena occurring at different levels of organization, from molecular level, through organismal, population and ecosystem levels, to global level.
 The Institute is an important centre of research on biodiversity and its changes over the past ca. 250 million years, registered in palaeobotanical records, and identification of natural and/or anthropogenic drivers of these changes.
-One of the strategic goals of the Institute is documenting the taxonomic diversity of modern and fossil floras and mycobiota of the world; this goal is pursued through among others participation in multidimensional studies on the world's biota (in Europe, the two Americas, Asia, Arctic, Antarctica and Africa) and building up the largest national botanical collections.
+One of the strategic goals of the Institute is documenting the taxonomic diversity of modern and fossil floras and mycobiota of the world; this goal is pursued through among others participation in multidimensional studies on the world's biota (in Europe, the two Americas, Asia, Africa, Arctic and Antarctica) and building up the largest national botanical collections.
 The IB PAS activities combine the tradition of assembling and elaborating botanical collections with current research trends, developing studies based on molecular techniques, e.g. studies within the scope of museum genomics and ecochemistry.
-Studies are carried out using modern research tools, such as next generation sequencing, analyses of the content of carbon and nitrogen isotopes in fossil materials, quantitative analysis of peptides in plant extracts, using MALDI-MSI (matrix assisted laser desorption ionisation mass spectrometry imaging) and labelling peptides with nitrogen isotope 15N, or high-efficient liquid chromatography in studies on cyanide and algal toxins.
+Studies are carried out using modern research tools, such as next-generation sequencing, sequencing of peptide by LC-MS/MS and sequencing of transcriptome, quantitative analysis of peptide content in plant extracts and tissues using MALDI-MSI and labelling peptides with nitrogen isotope 15N, or high-efficient liquid chromatography in studies on cyanide and algal toxins.

 The Institute is entitled to confer academic degrees of doctor (PhD) and habilitated doctor (DSc) in exact and natural sciences, in the discipline of biological sciences.
-For 20 years it has educated PhD students, conducting the Doctoral Studies in Natural Sciences of the Polish Academy of Sciences in cooperation with the Institute of Animal Systematics and Evolution PAS, with the assistance of two other PAS institutes (Institute for Nature Conservation and Institute of Plant Physiology).
-From 2019 the Institute has run, as a co-ordinating body, the Doctoral School of Natural and Agricultural Sciences in partnership with four other institutes of the Polish Academy of Sciences.
+For more than 20 years it has educated PhD students, conducting the Doctoral Studies in Natural Sciences of the Polish Academy of Sciences in cooperation with the Institute of Animal Systematics and Evolution PAS, with the assistance of two other PAS institutes (Institute for Nature Conservation and Institute of Plant Physiology).
+From 2019 the Institute has run, as a co-ordinating body, the Doctoral School of Natural and Agricultural Sciences in partnership with four other institutes of the Polish Academy of Sciences and the National Research Institute of Animal Production (NRIAP).

 In 2017 the IB PAS have acquired the logo HR Excellence in Research, acknowledging its commitment to providing a stimulating and favourable working environment and conducting research in accordance with international professional standards.